This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Aromatics – Yellow onion and minced garlic.
 Any color onion can work.
 Although fresh minced garlic improves the flavor, you can also use jarred minced garlic to save time.

-- Ground Turkey – If you prefer, you can easily substitute lean ground beef or ground chicken in your Halloween stuffed peppers.
+- Ground Turkey – Like my ground turkey soup, this recipe uses ground turkey, but if you prefer, you can easily substitute lean ground beef or ground chicken in your Halloween stuffed peppers.

 - Cooked Rice – You can use conventional rice, brown rice, or even cooked cauliflower rice for a lower carb option.